cobuildlab/react-simple-state/README.md

 ## Changelog

+### v0.6.0:

+- types improvements to be more genereic.

 ### v0.5.0:

 - Add `useCallAction` and `useFetchAction` hooks to have a better declaritive way to handle promise in components.